Client: Hollie Brooks, Co-founder, Audenza (previously MiaFleur)

 “By following the Watertight Marketing methodology Audenza have found a way to better understand their customers, the task of marketing, and how to go about getting it done.
 They have systematically tackled their leaks in the right order, with the right amount of effort and the right amount of budget.
 Also, as well as running a busy business, they have done the very tricky job of finding the time to actually do it all because they understand you have to speculate to accumulate.”

 It’s these very things that all small businesses find very daunting for the outset, so having that leap of faith in a methodology like Watertight is a bit of a ‘deep breath’ moment.
 But Hollie knew that she would not be alone and Audenza are a very welcome member of the Watertight Webschool.
 They are extremely generous with sharing their thinking and experience, which benefits many other people on the journey.”

 “Aside from the fact that I really love the Audenza product and everything they are doing, they are a pleasure and delight to work with and I have been really proud to be part of their journey.”

 © Watertight Marketing Ltd

-This marketing case study was prepared by Watertight Marketing Accredited Consultant – Ben Wheeler.
+This marketing case study was prepared by Watertight Marketing Certified Practitioner – Ben Wheeler.

-Hollie was recently interviewed about her approach to marketing on our client panel at our online conference:
+Hollie was interviewed about her approach to marketing on our client panel at our online conference in 2016: